 For children to inherit from you under the laws of intestacy, the state of Ohio must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.

-This can be a tricky area of the law, so if you have questions about your relationship to your parent or child, get help from an experienced attorney.
+This can be a tricky area of the law, so if you have questions, get help from an experienced attorney.

 Here are a few other things to know about Ohio intestacy laws.